 Boone - the Early Years

-After Boone sees everyone in the camp is properly set out for their first night in Harrisburg, Pennsylvania he goes over to the cooking fire for the Gray contingent, asks for both Olive and Nellie to walk with him, and walks toward the horses.
-He stops short of the rope corral they’ve put up for the stock, turns to the two young ladies, and says, “A couple of weeks back your mother told me both of you want to be my wife, and have insisted I’ll be your man for some years.
+After Boone sees everyone in the camp is properly set out for their first night in Harrisburg, Pennsylvania, he goes over to the cooking fire for the Gray contingent, asks for both Olive and Nellie to walk with him, and he walks toward the horses.
+He stops short of the rope corral they’ve put up for the stock, turns to the two young ladies, and says, “A couple of weeks back your mother told me both of you want to be my wife and have insisted I’ll be your man for some years.
 Is that true?”

-Boone enters the corral, and stands there while he cuts up an apple.
+Boone enters the corral and stands there while he cuts up an apple.
 He soon has both his hands out feeding Brownie and Morgan apple pieces.
 After feeding two apples to the horses Boone goes to his wagons.

 The next morning Boone is visited by Mrs Gray, Olive, and Nellie while he eats his breakfast.
 Mrs Gray has a big smirk on her face, Olive is a little angry, and Nellie looks a little confused.
 Olive says, “Boone, I don’t think you fully understand...”

-She’s cut off short when Boone stands, and says, “No, Olive!
+She’s cut off short when Boone stands and says, “No, Olive!
 I don’t think you fully understand the situation.
 I’ve no intention of choosing between you.
 I’ve offered you both what you want.
-If you choose not to accept it, then you’ve made the choice, not me.
+If you choose not to accept it then you’ve made the choice, not me.
 If you’ve an issue due to what the preachers have said about one man and one wife, I’ve checked the Bible from cover to cover.
 There’s nothing saying a man must have only one wife.
 And there’s many cases of important people favored by God having multiple wives.
 Thus a religious argument isn’t any good.
 The federal laws don’t prohibit such a marriage, so you can’t say it isn’t legal.
-Also, this state recognizes Common Law Marriages, and it has no limitations on the number of people involved.
-So it comes down to what you want, and what you choose.
+Also, this state recognizes Common Law Marriages and it has no limitations on the number of people involved.
+So it comes down to what you want and what you choose.
 Make a decision!”

 Mrs Gray says, “Well, not exactly how I thought it would go, but I’m glad you’ve got that sorted out, Boone.
-I need to go into town, and I’d like you to ride with me, as well, please.”
+I need to go into town and I’d like you to ride with me as well, please.”

-He smiles, and says, “I’ll be ready as soon as I finish eating my breakfast, Missus Gray.”
+He smiles and says, “I’ll be ready as soon as I finish eating my breakfast, Missus Gray.”

-His grandmother smiles, and says, “Nothing else.
+His grandmother smiles and says, “Nothing else.
 Now you have to find a minister to agree with you.”

 A little later Boone and the three Gray ladies ride into the business district of Harrisburg, Pennsylvania.
 The first stop is a livery where Mrs Gray hires a horse and buggy.
 While the man harnesses the horse to the buggy he answers Boone’s questions about churches and ministers.
 Mrs Gray also arranges to have the ladies’ horses left at the livery while they use the buggy.
-So Boone unsaddles the horses for them, and puts the horses in the stalls the stableman indicates for them to use.
+So Boone unsaddles the horses for them and puts the horses in the stalls the stableman indicates for them to use.

 Then it’s off to talk to the ministers of religion.
 The fourth man they talk to is happy to do the three person wedding for them at the Baptist church where he preaches, so they make arrangements to be married after his service on Sunday May 26th.
-Olive opens her mouth to say something when Boone sets the date, but a quick glance from him has her staying quiet, and her mother giggling at their interaction.
+Olive opens her mouth to say something when Boone sets the date, but a quick glance from him has her staying quiet and her mother giggling at their interaction.

-With the wedding organized their next stop is a seamstress to have a new ’Sunday go to Meeting’ dress made for each of the girls to wear as a wedding dress.
+With the wedding arranged their next stop is a seamstress to have a new ’Sunday go to Meeting’ dress made for each of the girls to wear as a wedding dress.
 Boone thinks of himself as lucky when they agree on a style of dress, material, and measurements are done within an hour.